NetDevNotes/Ansible-Cisco-Show-Run/README.md

 `sudo ansible-playbook showrun.yml`

-I have to put in the local workstations sudo password at the moment, but I'll fix that.
+I have to put in the workstations sudo password at the moment, but I'll fix that later..
 ```
 ➜  ansible_cisco_show_run git:(master) sudo ansible-playbook showrun.yml
 Password: